Johari-Kritika/NSCL-PyTorch-Release/README.md

 ## Dataset preparation

-To replicate the experiments, you need to prepare your dataset as the following.
+To replicate the experiments, you need to prepare your dataset as the following or you can download directly from [here](https://drive.google.com/file/d/1vBSJASJjbGmOCpO5N1rqP3S75_Ky4Td8/view?usp=sharing).
 Taking the CLEVR dataset as an example.

 ```
 clevr